Thomas Stephens (Jesuit)

 Thomas Stephens SJ (c.
 1549 – 1619) was an English Jesuit priest, missionary, writer, and linguist of Marathi and Konkani in Portuguese India.
 Educated at Oxford, he was one of the earliest Western Christian missionaries to early modern India.
 He, along with Roberto de Nobili, helped in converting the top class of Indian society by adopting local practices and writing books in local languages, to appeal to the local people.
 He is famous for having written the Krista Purana (Story of Christ) laid down in meters of bhakti poetry.

+In Portuguese, he was known as Tomás Estevão, or alternatively Tomás Esteves.

 Early years and studies

 The son of a merchant, Thomas Stephens was born a Protestant in Bushton, Wiltshire, England.
 He was first educated at Winchester College, then at Oxford, before becoming a Catholic.
 He went to Rome where he entered the Society of Jesus in 1575.
-He did philosophical studies at the Collegio Romano before departing for Lisbon, en route for Goa which he reached on 24 October 1579, likely considered to be among the earliest English settlers in India.
+He studied philosophy at the Collegio Romano before departing for Lisbon, en route for Goa which he reached on 24 October 1579, likely considered to be among the earliest English settlers in India.
 This is, however, disputed by G. Schurhammer and others.
 After a few months of theological studies he was ordained to the priesthood in 1580.
 He learned to read and write in Konkani and Marathi.

 In Goa

-He was the Jesuit Superior of Salcete from 1590 to 1596.
+Stephens was the Jesuit Superior of Salcete from 1590 to 1596.
 Except for a year in Vasai (Bassein), a Portuguese holding north of Bombay (Mumbai), he spent all his pastoral years in Salcete, being parish priest in Margão, Benaulim, Marmugão, Navelim and several other places.
-He died in Salcete in 1619.
+He died in Goa in 1619.

-It is very likely that Roberto de Nobili, SJ, met Thomas Stephens upon landing in Goa, and before proceeding to the Madurai Mission.
-Falcão has shown that there are terms common to both these pioneers of inculturation, e.g. jnana-snana (bath of knowledge or enlightenment), a term which Stephens used for baptism and which de Nobili seems to have borrowed; the term is still current in Tamil Christian usage.
-Stephens died in Salcete, Goa, aged about 70.
+It is very likely that Roberto de Nobili, SJ, met Stephens upon landing in Goa, and before proceeding to the Madurai Mission, because both used similar terms, such as jnana-snana (bath of knowledge or enlightenment), a term which Stephens used for baptism and which de Nobili seems to have borrowed; the term is still current in Tamil Christian usage.

+In 1583, Stephens wrote a letter to his brother noting similarities between Indian languages and Greek and Latin.
+This letter remained unpublished until 1957.
+This observation did not lead to any further scholarly inquiry but it foreshadowed the later discovery of the Indo-European language family.